pczern/webpages-to-pdf/README.md

 # webpages-to-pdf

-Downloads webpages supplied to function `run` as string array and outputs them in the folder `/output`, then it merges them in the root folder as `merged.pdf`.
+Downloads webpages supplied to function `run` as string array and outputs them in the folder `/output`, then it merges them in the root folder as `merged.pdf`.<br>
 Webpages are loaded with Puppeteer to support dynamic pages.

 ## Install & Run